‘The Curse of Oak Island’: Newest Season 7 Could Include Shipwreck Treasure Finds and More

 Season 7 might feature new excavation methods

-There’s no confirmation that the Laginas have begun filming for the new season of the show, but local resident Karen Publicover confirmed from her fan page, Oak Island From the Other Side of the Causeway, that there’s been a good amount of activity in the swamp.
+There’s no confirmation that the Laginas have begun filming for the new season of the show, but a local resident confirmed from their fan page, Oak Island From the Other Side of the Causeway, that there’s been a good amount of activity in the swamp.

 What else can we expect in Season 7?